FrancisCrickInstitute/network_invsync/README.md

 ```

 ... where:<br />
 *dXNlcm5hbWU6cGFzc3dvcmQ=* is a Base64 encoding of the actual string *username:password*.
-To generate, in Python interpreter type the following and replace username:password with valid ISE credentials:
+To generate, in Python interpreter type the following and replace username:password with valid ISE ERS credentials:

 ```
 >>> message = "username:password"